acmacy/Getting-and-cleaning-data/CodeBook.md

 Dimensions:
 * Before filtering: 10299 rows, 563 columns
 * After filtering: 10299 rows, 89 columns
-* Tiny dataset (with average): 180 rows, 88 columns
+* Tidy dataset (with average): 180 rows, 88 columns

 ## Procedure followed
 * Check for presence of Directory (create new if not present)